What Does it Mean to Commit a Robbery?

 An attorney could also help during all pretrial court sessions.
 This includes arguing for reasonable bail, working to exclude questionable evidence, and making other motions to protect the rights of defendants.

 Finally, if the case goes to trial, a savvy attorney could question witnesses on the stand and work to present evidence that could help to create reasonable doubt in the minds of jurors.
 Each of these strategies could help to reduce the potential penalty for a conviction or even result in a total acquittal.

 Reach Out to a Gilbert Robbery Attorney Today

 To prove robbery in a criminal court, prosecutors must demonstrate that you took property from another person by the use or threat of force.
 Fighting back against these charges can involve disputing whether you were the alleged assailant, arguing that the taking never occurred, or fighting back against the idea that you used a weapon in the event.

-Whether your goal is to reach a fair plea deal that limits a potential punishment, or you are looking to have a full trial to dispute the charges, a Chandler robbery lawyer may be able to help.
+Whether your goal is to reach a fair plea deal that limits a potential punishment, or you are looking to have a full trial to dispute the charges, a Gilbert robbery lawyer may be able to help.
 Our firm could work with you to explain the relevant laws, protect your legal rights, and fight back against these life-changing allegations.
 Call now to get started.